petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/service-accounts.md

 - Liferay SaaS
 - Liferay PaaS
 ---

 # Service Accounts

 A service account is a common abstraction in systems used to make authenticated API requests on behalf of the system.
 Every virtual instance in Liferay comes with one service account out-of-the-box.
-It can be used to execute tasks for OAuth2 applications and headless delivery.
+It can be used to execute tasks for OAuth 2.0 applications and headless delivery.

 This is useful in scenarios where there's no need for a real user to perform an operation.
-For instance, a real user needn't create a user from a third-party application via API.
+For instance, real users don't use a third-party application accessing the API to create a user.
 In this case, you can use the service account to make the authenticated request to create the user.

 ## Service Account Details